Newest Releases

 0:00/3:10

 Hello!
-There are a few hand-picked songs below ready for download or streaming.
-I've been working on uploading all the songs from each album, but building content around each album or song takes time.
-There will be credits, lyrics, and surprises along the way for those who download songs.
+There are a few hand-picked songs from every release ready for download or streaming.
+I've been working on uploading all the songs from each album and building content around each album or song.
+There are credits, lyrics, and surprises along the way and you can see some of them now below.

 Up From Down